billthefarmer/editor/README.md

 is not resolvable to a path to a file in storage.
 In that case the editor will read the file into the default file.
 The default file in storage will not be overwritten.
 The **Save** item will save the file in the original location if possible.

+**Note** &ndash; Apps that share files will usually only give another app read permission.
 Use the **Save as** menu item to save the file elsewhere.

 ## Keyboard shortcuts
 When using an external keyboard, some keyboard shortcuts are
 implemented:
  * Ctrl+E &ndash; Edit mode
+ * Ctrl+Shift+E &ndash; View mode
  * Ctrl+N &ndash; New file
  * Ctrl+O &ndash; Open file
  * Ctrl+S &ndash; Save file
  * Ctrl+Shift+S &ndash; Save as
- * Ctrl+V &ndash; View mode

 ## SD cards
 Android allows removable SD cards to be used like a USB stick or as